illumos/ipd/ipd/0011/README.md

 One structure needs to be globally tracked, because they directly reference vnodes, which are only scoped globally.
 Each NFS Export Information (`exportinfo_t`) is kept in a global-zone tree.
-With this project, each `exportinfo_t` also includes a zone ID, AND a backporter to its zone-specific NFS Export Table.
+With this project, each `exportinfo_t` also includes a zone ID, AND a backpointer to its zone-specific NFS Export Table.
 The Implementation section will discuss this linkage further.